Shivanikanodia/MLFLOW_EXPERIMENTATION_ATTRITION_Prediction/README.md

 ### Problem Statement:

-Employee attrition poses a significant risk to organizational stability and workforce planning.
-This project focuses on predicting which employees are most likely to leave and uncovering the core reasons behind employees leaving organisation.
+This project focuses on predicting which employees are most likely to leave, store the important predictors from feature selection, SHAP and A/B Testing in Unity Catalog for Business to use it later for comparison and decisions.

-By leveraging machine learning models, MLflow and  SHAP.  the goal is to empower HR teams with proactive insights—helping them improve retention through monitoring model metrics, reduce the cost of hiring, and design policies or strategies based on results from SHAP improving employee retention.
+By leveraging machine learning models, MLflow and  SHAP  the goal is to empower HR teams with proactive insights—helping them improve retention through monitoring model metrics.

-**This is a complete, production-ready ML pipeline built on Databricks, covering:**
+### This is a complete, production-ready ML pipeline covering:**

-- Data Management with Unity Catalog (secure and versioned Delta tables)
+**- Data Management with Unity Catalog (secure and versioned Delta tables)**

-- Data Cleaning and Collection.
+**- Data Cleaning and Collection**

-- Exploratory Data Analysis to uncover attrition trends by Job Role, Job Level, Income, Career Trajectory and Satisfaction level.
+**- Exploratory Data Analysis to capture attrition trends (Based on Demographics, Career Trajectory, Growth Opportunites and Organisation Culture)**

-- Data Preprocessing (Data Transformation and Feature Selection using Chi-Square and T-test).
+**-Data Preprocessing (Data Transformation and Feature Selection using Chi-Square and T-test)**

-- Model training, testing with Logistic Regression, Random Forest XGBoost and Model monitoring and tracking using MLflow (parameters, metrics, artifacts, comparison)
+**- Model training, testing with Logistic Regression, Random Forest XGBoost and Evaluation**

+**- Model monitoring and tracking using MLflow (parameters, metrics, artifacts, comparison).**

-- Each stage of the pipeline was built for reproducibility, scalability, and used SHAP for interpretability.
+Each stage of the pipeline was built for reproducibility, scalability, and used SHAP for interpretability.

 ---